LLNL/maestrowf/docs/Maestro/tutorials.md

 !!! tip

     A key concept here is that the step definitions function more as a template of the work you want Maestro to do rather than a concrete instance of the work.
-The parameter usage shown here presents a view more focused on the intent of your process, leaving the expansion into each concrete experiment (specific values/parameter combinations shown below) up to Maestro
+The parameter usage shown here presents a view more focused on the intent of your process, leaving the expansion into each concrete experiment (specific values/parameter combinations shown below) up to Maestro when `maestro run lulesh_spec.yaml` is invoked.

 The parameter sets that run-lulesh is run against are: